mistertest/xcloud-cgtv/README.md

 All controllers supported by the Google Chromecast officialy.

-- Xbox 360/One/Serie x controller
+- Xbox 360/One/Serie X controller
-- Switch controller
 - All of "Xinput mapping" Controller bluetooth
 - Some models of Switch controller

 ### REQUIREMENTS